tanaylab/metacells/docs/Metacells_Vignette.rst

 .. image:: Metacells_Vignette_34_11.svg

-We can now extend the list of forbidden genes to include additional genes using these modules.
+We can now extend the list of lateral genes to include additional genes using these modules.
 Note we’d rather err on the side of caution and not forbid genes needlessly, since we expect the metacell analysis to help us expose any remaining genes we have missed.
-That said, thiw will require us to regenerate the metacells with the expanded forbidden genes list.
+That said, this will require us to regenerate the metacells with the expanded lateral genes list.

 For simplicity, we’ll simply forbid all the original suspect genes as well as all the genes in the strong modules 4, 5, 47, 52 and 68.
-This gives us a total of 106 initially forbidden genes:
+This gives us a total of 106 initially lateral genes:

 .. code:: python

-    forbidden_genes_mask = suspect_genes_mask
+    lateral_genes_mask = suspect_genes_mask
     for gene_module in [4, 5, 47, 52]:
         module_genes_mask = module_of_genes == gene_module
-        forbidden_genes_mask |= module_genes_mask
+        lateral_genes_mask |= module_genes_mask
-    forbidden_gene_names = sorted(clean.var_names[forbidden_genes_mask])
+    lateral_gene_names = sorted(clean.var_names[lateral_genes_mask])
-    print(len(forbidden_gene_names))
+    print(len(lateral_gene_names))
-    print(' '.join(forbidden_gene_names))
+    print(' '.join(lateral_gene_names))

 .. code::